 - 19 Sep 1918: CBR premieres his concert overture Op.57 "The Two Sisters", Prom 35 at the Queen's Hall: the music was drawn from his opera Op.55 "The Two Sisters" (which was not completed until 1920)

 - 3 Oct 1911: Prom 45 at the Queen's Hall features Henry Wood conducting the premiere of CBR's orchestral Op.36 "A Passer By"

-Future plans: during 2017 this website will expand gradually, augmenting the list of CBR's works, telling you about upcoming editions of CBR's music, announcing live concerts, and adding more synchronised score pages to works in the Playlist.
+Future plans: during 2020 this website will continue to augment the list of CBR's works, telling you about upcoming editions of CBR's music, announcing live concerts, and adding more synchronised score pages to the playlist on the Works page.